-In keeping with the theme of saving customers' time, it makes sense that Auto Attendants should offer as few options as possible.
+In keeping with the theme of saving customers' time, it makes sense that Auto Attendants for phone systems should offer as few options as possible.

 Offering selections for 'Support' and 'Troubleshooting' in the same Auto Attendant menu might confuse customers with technical issues, making them unsure of which option to pick.
 At the very least, it's a redundant option, assuming that support and troubleshooting are handled by the same personnel.